Hari Sri Vidya Nidhi School

-Hari Sri Vidya Nidhi School (HSVNS) is a private co-educational school in Thrissur, Kerala, India.
+Hari Sri Vidya Nidhi School is a private co-educational school in Thrissur, Kerala, India.
 It offers classes from kindergarten to junior college.
 The kindergarten school is conducted at the Hari Sri Nursery School near the main campus.
 Hari Sri Vidya Nidhi School was founded in 1978 by Nalini Chandran who was also the school's first principal.
 The school is registered as a charitable society and is affiliated to the Council for the Indian School Certificate Examinations, which conducts the Indian Certificate of Secondary Education (ICSE) and Indian School Certificate (ISC) exams.